Gavin-OP/CSCI3100-ChatU/backend/README.md

 - Usage: Return how many tweet or retweet a user has posted.

 - GET

+- Use scenario: display the num of tweets the logged-in user had posted before in the /personal/tweet and /personal/fav pages

 - Input: the id of the user whom you want to query about the num of tweets s/he posts